Planning-nl/vugel-docs/docs/README.md

 to the GPU.
 This causes a hefty performance penalty (but only upon the first frame that it is shown).

 ### [`drawing`](https://github.com/Planning-nl/vugel/blob/master/src/runtime/nodes/textures/Drawing.ts)
 Allows you to use a canvas2d rendering context to draw a custom texture.
-The `onDraw` property must be set with your custom drawing function in the form:
+The `draw` event must be set with your custom drawing function with the following type:

 ```typescript
 export type DrawingFunction = (options: DrawingFunctionOptions) => DrawingResult | Promise<DrawingResult>;